eclipse-m2e/m2e-core/CONTRIBUTING.md

 ### 🏗️ Build

-Just `mvn clean verify` and typical usage of Maven+Tycho.
+First `mvn install` from the _m2e-maven-runtime_ folder, then `mvn clean verify` from the root with typical usage of Maven+Tycho.
 The (long-running) integration tests are skipped by default, add `-Pits,uts` to yur command in order to run them.

 ### ⬆️ Version bump